This post may contain affiliate links. See my privacy policy for details.

 However, when you make them into thick potato cakes, thanks to the sour cream and hopefully copious quantity of butter, you can eat this Irish boxty on it’s own – and when you get that crisp browned boxty slathered in butter and sour cream, it’s AMAZING.

-Hope you enjoy!
+I hope you enjoy it!
 Let me know in the comments below if you try it!

 Love,